apache/spark-website/index.md

     </p>

     <p>
-      Spark has an advanced DAG execution engine that supports cyclic data flow and in-memory computing.
+      Apache Spark has an advanced DAG execution engine that supports cyclic data flow and in-memory computing.
     </p>
   </div>